 A. Applicants without a German university degree need to apply via uni-assist.
 Uni-assist evaluates your certificates and documents according to the E-LINGO admission criteria.
 If all criteria are met, uni-assist forwards your application to the University of Education Freiburg where the admission process starts.
 Uni-assist will inform you of the evaluation by email and by post.

-B. Everybody needs to submit their application in writing to the admissions office:
+B. In addition, everybody needs to submit their application in writing to the admissions office:

 University of Education Freiburg